Environmental Working Group: Activities

 According to its co-founder Ken Cook, the EWG advocates for organic food and farming.
 EWG receives funding from organic food manufacturers, and that funding source and its product safety warnings of purported health hazards have drawn criticism, the warnings being labeled "alarmist", "scaremongering" and "misleading."
 Brian Dunning of Skeptoid describes the EWG's activities as "a political lobbying group for the organic industry."

 According to a 2009 survey of 937 members of the Society of Toxicology conducted by George Mason University, 79% of respondents thought EWG overstated the risks of chemicals, while only 3% thought it underestimated them and 18% thought they were accurate.
-Quackwatch has included EWG in its list of "questionable organisations", calling it as one of "[t]he key groups that have wrong things to say about cosmetic products".
+Quackwatch has included EWG in its list of "questionable organisations", calling it one of "[t]he key groups that have wrong things to say about cosmetic products".

 Environmental historian James McWilliams has described EWG warnings as fearmongering and misleading, and writes that there is little evidence to support its claims: "The transparency of the USDA's program in providing the detailed data is good because it reveals how insignificant these residues are from a health perspective.
 Unfortunately, the EWG misuses that transparency in a manipulative way to drive their fear-based, organic marketing agenda."

 According to Kavin Senapathy of Science Moms, the EWG "frightens consumers about chemicals and their safety, cloaking fear mongering in a clever disguise of caring and empowerment."
 Her main criticisms are its use of "fundamentally flawed" methodologies for evaluating food, cosmetics, children's products, and more, and that it is "largely funded by organic companies" that its shopping recommendations benefit.